×

 Problem/Opportunity

-This was a top down project.
-Blinkist's leadership team got in contact with 2 first potential partners who wanted to integrate the Blinkist app into their offer catalogue which would be a side revenue stream.
+Blinkist's leadership team got in contact with 2 potential partners who wanted to integrate the Blinkist app into their offer catalogue, which would be a side revenue stream.
 Internally they looked for 2 people who could own this project.
-My colleague Carina Robinson (Fullstack Engineer and me took over.
-The main question was how we could connect our signup process and database to theirs.
-Later on another interesting topic came up: Some customers wanted to hide specific categories inside the Blinkist app.
-How could this be done?
+My colleague Carina Robinson (Fullstack Engineer) and me took over.
+The main question was how we could connect our signup process and database to the partners.

 HOW MIGHT WE